 - There are local video production companies large and small in most cities

-In terms of costs, they can range from a few hundred dollars to produce a video in-house (assuming you assign a moderately salaried employee to video production), to tens of thousands of dollars to have a high quality install video that features a recognizable television actor.
+In terms of costs, video production can range from a few hundred dollars to produce a video in-house (assuming you assign a moderately salaried employee to video production) to tens of thousands of dollars to have a high-quality install video that features a recognizable television actor.